amresh-singh-kipm/seat-reservation-frontend/README.md

 In the project directory, you can run:

 ### `npm install`
-Run this commend to download all dependency
+Run this command to download all dependency

 ### `npm start`